zappingseb/stravachaser/README.md

 ### Data Filtering with URL Parameters

 The data for the race can be filtered by several parameters.
-Gender of Cyclists, if the speed per segment shall be calculated by average or median, length of the segments, elevation calculations and the number of athletes per segment.
+Gender of Cyclists, if the speed per segment shall be calculated by average or median, length of the segments, elevation calculations, and the number of athletes per segment.

 To allow storing and sharing those settings the users have a button to produce a link to the app